 USAA Student Loans

 Okay, so, unfortunately, now is the time to break the bad news.
 USAA used to offer a partnered student loan with Wells Fargo.
 However, they no longer do that.
 They offer personal loans, car loans, home loans, but not student loans.
-So, you could get a personal loan through USAA and use that, but that might not be the best idea, in fact, we don’t advice it because typically, the interest rates will be through the roof compared to a student loan.
+So, you could get a personal loan through USAA and use that, but that might not be the best idea, in fact, we don’t advise it because typically, the interest rates will be through the roof compared to a student loan.

 USAA announced it was no longer giving its 25% discount to USAA members who got a student loan through Wells Fargo, back in 2016.
-However, they have made strides in continuing to help those in need of a student loan get the information that they need, and they’ll help with smart investments and savings meant explicitely for that fancy piece of paper you get when crossing the stage.
+However, they have made strides in continuing to help those in need of a student loan get the information that they need, and they’ll help with smart investments and savings meant explicitly for that fancy piece of paper you get when crossing the stage.

 So, while we’ve basically just written an entire article about something that doesn’t exist, don’t go too far.
 We’re here to give you information on what to do if you’ve used USAA student loans before and wanted to get a new student loan, what to do if you currently have a USAA Student Loan, and how to refinance said loan, and how USAA can continue helping you reach your educational goals financially.